centrahq/api-documentation/source/reference/stable/order-api/get-orders.md

    :api_key: true
 ```

 This will fetch the orders allowed for the plugin being set up.
+Any custom attributes assigned to orders
+will also be returned as individual fields (see example).

 ## Parameters